-- o Situations regarding a potential conflict will include clear documentation of the conflict and elevated to ACH's CEO to determine if a contract will be pursued. - If OCOK chooses to pursue a contract of this type, a conflict of interest plan will be created.
+- o Contracts will be procured through the defined OCOK purchasing process. - o Situations regarding a potential conflict will include clear documentation of the conflict and elevated to ACH's CEO to determine if a contract will be pursued. - o If OCOK chooses to pursue a contract of this type, a conflict of interest plan will be created.
 The plan must then be approved by the ACH CEO.
-DFPS would be notified of the conflict by OCOK prior to any services being utilized. - o DFPS would be notified of the conflict by OCOK prior to any services being utilized. - Monitoring services delivered by ACH:
+DFPS would be notified of the conflict by OCOK prior to any services being utilized. - o DFPS would be notified of the conflict by OCOK prior to any services being utilized.

+Monitoring services delivered by ACH: